-- 1. PIP applicants and AAAs/ADRCs must follow the policies and procedures found in the Senior Center Permanent Improvement Program Grant Application Package, which is updated annually or as needed by the LGOA.
+- 1. PIP applicants and PSAs must follow the policies and procedures found in the Senior Center Permanent Improvement Program Grant Application Package, which is updated annually or as needed by the LGOA.
 Interested applicants are provided a copy of the grant application package when requested, or it can be found on the LGOA website. - 2.
 The LGOA reserves the right to revise the PIP Grant Application Package as needed.
 Revisions may be made if there have been any legislative changes or mid-year budget actions that impact LGOA PIP funding. - 3.
-Current PIP recipients shall be notified of any changes made to funding due to legislative changes or budget cuts. - 4.
-After the PIP grant has been awarded, the recipient shall have thirty (30) days from the award date to provide the AAA/ADRC and LGOA with all necessary Contract Forms (C-Forms) found in the PIP Grant Application Package.
-The C-Forms must be sent to the AAA/ADRC for review before being provided to the LGOA PIP Coordinator.
-Upon receipt of the C-Forms, the LGOA PIP Coordinator shall issue a Notice of Grant Award (NGA) signed by the LGOA Director and the PSA Director. - 5.
-Once the NGA has been fully executed, the PIP recipient can begin invoicing the AAA/ADRC for PIP reimbursement funds for construction expenses incurred during the grant period. - 6.
-During the grant period, the PIP recipient shall provide quarterly project updates to the AAA/ADRC (which provides copies to the LGOA PIP Coordinator).
+Current PIP recipients shall be notified of any changes made to funding due to legislative changes or budget cuts.

+- 4. After the PIP grant has been awarded, the recipient shall have 30 days from the award date to provide the PSA and LGOA with all necessary Contract Forms (C-Forms) found in the PIP Grant Application Package.
+The C-Forms must be sent to the PSA for review before being provided to the LGOA SPOC.
+Upon receipt of the C-Forms, the LGOA PIP Manager shall issue a Notice of Grant Award (NGA) signed by the LGOA Director and the PSA Director. - 5.
+Once the NGA has been fully executed, the PIP recipient can begin invoicing the PSA for PIP reimbursement funds for construction expenses incurred during the grant period. - 6.
+During the grant period, the PIP recipient shall provide quarterly project updates to the PSA (which provides copies to the LGOA SPOC).
 These quarterly updates must be sent in March, June, September, and December until the project is closed by the LGOA. - 7.
-The PIP project file shall not be closed until the recipient provides the AAA/ADRC with the necessary final C-Form documentation and photos necessary to officially close the project.
-The AAA/ADRC shall provide the LGOA PIP Coordinator with a copy of the final documents and pictures.

-8. Since the PIP Notice of Grant Award (NGA) is between the AAA/ADRC and the LGOA, and not the PIP applicant/recipient, the AAA/ADRC is responsible for meeting deadlines established through the PIP application and NGA.
+The PIP project file shall not be closed until the recipient provides the PSA with the necessary final C-Form documentation and photos necessary to officially close the project.
+The PSA shall provide the LGOA SPOC with a copy of the final documents and pictures. - 8.
+Since the PIP Notification of Grant Award (NGA) is between the PSA and the LGOA, and not the PIP applicant/recipient, the PSA is responsible for meeting deadlines established through the PIP application and NGA.

-NOTE: The AAA/ADRC is responsible for closely monitoring the grant period to ensure that the PIP NGA does not end before the project is completed.
-Once the NGA (grant period) has expired, the LGOA is not responsible for making final payments to the AAA/ADRC on behalf of the PIP applicant/recipient.
+The PSA is responsible for closely monitoring the grant period to ensure that the PIP NGA does not end before the project is completed.
+Once the NGA (grant period) has expired, the LGOA is not responsible for making final payments to the PSA on behalf of the PIP applicant/recipient.
 The grant period is often different than the budget year.
-If a waiver is necessary, the AAA/ADRC must make the request at least thirty (30) days before the grant period ends using the policies and procedures found in this Manual and in the PIP Application.
+If an extension is necessary, the PSA must make the request at least 30 days before the grant period ends using the policies and procedures found in this Manual and in the PIP Application.